I'm a writer,

-I moved up to the Blue Mountains in 2011, wanting to live more deliberately.
+I moved up to the Blue Mountains almost 10 years ago, wanting to live more deliberately.
 I am still mad keen on Thoreau.
-I started a copywriting business called Cannywords that evolved into Brandcamp.
-Now I run Brandcamp from a converted Franklin Hunter caravan called Virginia.
+My brand-storytelling business is called Brandcamp and I run it from a converted Franklin Hunter caravan called Virginia.

 In 2017 my partner Julie and I bought 29 acres on the edge of the Blue Mountains National Park in Blackheath.
 We've got two lovely holiday cabins which we let out to people who fancy a proper mountains walk or a creative retreat.